dkucia97/Fisher/README.md

 Simple app to create notes(flesh cards) :
 -store in account ,import from file .
 Publish  .
 -follow other user packages
 -export package to pdf ( for printing )
+Swagger doc at localhost:port/swagger